 Each social communication group follows a targeted yearlong curriculum focusing on developing and practicing an extensive variety of social skills and topics.
 The dynamic curriculum consists of six individual units and adjustments are made as appropriate, depending on the group members’ ages and needs.
 Each participant receives a social story every week on the lesson being targeted.
 Stories are great for carryover and generalization into everyday settings.
 Participants are carefully placed in a group that best suits their needs according to diagnosis, level of behavioral and social strengths and weaknesses, age, and gender.
 In addition, participants will be guided so they can use the skills learned during the sessions and integrate them successfully into their daily activities.

 What Social Skills Does the Group Focus On?

 - Working with others

 How Do I Get Started?

 To participate in one of our social communication groups, we must have a recent speech-language evaluation conducted by a speech-language pathologist.

-If you have any questions about our social communication groups please contact our Group Therapy Coordinator at 732-750-4660 or fill out our contact form for more information and to check availability.
+If you have any questions about our social communication groups, please contact us at (800) 742-7551 or fill out our contact form.